ok-timmy/nft-site/README.md

-Make a loading overlay that displays until all transaction is completed Empty the form on the create page immediately the minting and listing is successful Handle the errors properly and use display appropriate messages for each error rather than the app just crashing Implement cypress test to the app.
+Make a loading overlay that displays until all transaction is completed Empty the form on the create page immediately the minting and listing is successful Handle the errors properly and use display appropriate messages for each error rather than the app just crashing Implement the collection page and the marketplace page well.
+Implement cypress test to the app.